|

 Pro Tips

-- You can make the garlic sauce beforehand: Let it cool for a few minutes, transfer it to the fridge, and use it when you’re ready.
+You can prepare the garlic sauce ahead of time: Let it cool for a few minutes, then transfer it to the fridge, and use it when you’re ready.

-- Salt the eggplant if using the standard American variety: These eggplants can sometimes be bitter, so toss the cut eggplants with 1 teaspoon of salt.
-Layer the eggplant on top of some paper towels, place some more paper towels on top to completely cover them, and let them sit for 30 minutes.
+Salt the eggplant if using the standard American variety: These eggplants can sometimes be bitter, so toss the cut eggplants with 1 teaspoon of salt.
+Layer the eggplant on top of paper towels, then place additional paper towels on top to completely cover them.
+Let them sit for 30 minutes.
 If possible, lay a baking sheet over the topmost paper towels and weigh them down with 2 or 3 heavy cans; this pressure will help the paper towels draw out more of the bitterness.
 Blot or wipe off the excess salt with a paper towel.
-I don’t recommend rinsing the eggplant afterward as it already has a high water content.
+I don’t recommend rinsing the eggplant afterward, as it already has a high water content.
 Note: You may want to start with just 1/4 teaspoon of salt instead of the 1/2 teaspoon recommended in the recipe card, which is based on using Chinese eggplant.

 -If you can’t find Chinese eggplant, use Japanese or graffiti eggplant.
 You can also use the common American variety, but it won’t be as tender.
 It could also be bitter, so follow the above Pro Tips on how to draw some of the bitterness out.
-You can also use baby eggplant, which tends to be sweeter and has fewer seeds.
+You can also use baby eggplants, which tend to be sweeter and have fewer seeds.

 -You can use chicken broth in place of the vegetable broth.